multiversx/mx-sdk-py-cli/docs/pages/installation.rst

 Troubleshooting
 =================
-If you encounter *encoding-related* issues while installing, such as ``UnicodeDecodeError: 'ascii' codec can't decode byte``, kindly set the ``PYTHONENCODING`` installation command:
+If you encounter *encoding-related* issues while installing, such as ``UnicodeDecodeError: 'ascii' codec can't decode byte``, set the ``PYTHONENCODING`` environment variable:

 .. code-block::